Road Safety and the Elderly / Older Road Users

 - Ageing also manifests in a decline or slowing down of movements, a decline in muscle strength, a decline in the finely tuned coordination, and a particularly strong decline in the ability to adapt to sudden changes in bodily position.

-- There is a high demand of motor functions and sensory, perceptual and cognitive actions in activities such as walking and cycling
+- There is a high demand for motor functions and sensory, perceptual and cognitive actions in activities such as walking and cycling

 - Sudden movements more rapidly cause loss of balance and falling among the elderly.